thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

  * If several parameters are needed, these will be separated by commas like `@{/order/process(execId=${execId},execType='FAST')}`
  * Relative URLs starting with `/` (like `/order/details`) will be automatically prefixed the application context name.
- * If cookies are not enabled or this is not yet known, Thymeleaf will add a `";jsessionid=..."` suffix to relative URLs so that session is preserved.
-This is called _URL Rewriting_.
+ * If cookies are not enabled or this is not yet known, a `";jsessionid=..."` suffix might be added to relative URLs so that session is preserved.
+This is called _URL Rewriting_, and Thymeleaf allows you to plug in your own rewriting filters by using the `response.encodeURL(...)` mechanism from the Servlet API for every URL.
- * The `th:href` tag allowed us to (optionally) have a working static href attribute in our template, so that our template links remained navigable by a browser when opened directly for prototyping purposes.
+ * The `th:href` tag allowed us to (optionally) have a working static `href` attribute in our template, so that our template links remained navigable by a browser when opened directly for prototyping purposes.